 The submission bundle should include only code files (e.g., .c and .h files) and a makefile file.
-Please E-mail the bundle to Gil and verify that it was received.
+The submission will be done in an assignment in the webcourse of the course.
 Please also attach a short documentation of your submission.